mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Geocode/geocode.md

 #### Geo Intents

+Do you have the address of a friend stored in your device?
+Go to this contact and tap on the address - select MGMapViewer as the app to open with.
+And (hopefully) you see this place on your phone.
+How does this work?
+Read this chapter ...
+If it fails, continue reading till the end of the chapter.

-There is one more aspect related to this featue: Android allows to use "geo" intents:
+Android allows to use "geo" intents:
 This is a list of [allowed patterns](https://developer.android.com/guide/components/intents-common#java) explained on examples:

 The examples point all to the coordinates lat=49.406953 andlon=8.678815, which is the address "Kirchstr.
 16, 69115 Heidelberg"